Introduction

 If the optimizer program is arranged to monitor changes to the .csv file, then a continuous loop can be created in which new antenna parameters are calculated and saved to the .nec file, new frequency dependent data are calculated and saved to the .csv file and the loop repeated until the desired results (optimization) are obtained.

-Xnec2c will monitor the currently open .NEC file when you select File → Optimization Settings and select "Reload and write data on .NEC file changes".
+Xnec2c will monitor the currently open .NEC file when you select File โ†’ Optimization Settings and select "Reload and write data on .NEC file changes".
 Additionally, you need to tell xnec2c where to write its output file.
-You can do that with one of the --write-* command-line options or by checking one of the boxes in File → Optimization Settings such as "After calculation, write <file>.csv".
+You can do that with one of the --write-* command-line options or by checking one of the boxes in File โ†’ Optimization Settings such as "After calculation, write <file>.csv".
+The checkbox "After calculation, write <file>-structure.gplot" exports a gnuplot-compatible 3D structure file after each evaluation.
+The checkbox "After calculation, write <file>-patch-currents.csv" exports surface patch current data in CSV format.
+All output settings are persisted in the configuration file.

-Finally you need to enable the frequency sweep if it is not already turned on as follows:
+Enable the frequency sweep if it is not already turned on:

-2. From the Frequency Data Plots window: Enable a graph, like VSWR.
-Configure whatever you would like to see during optimization.
+2. From the Frequency Data Plots window: enable a graph such as VSWR, and configure whatever you would like to see during optimization.

 3. Click the triangular "Play" button to run a frequency sweep.
 This is a persistent setting that will auto-sweep each time xnec2c loads and it must be active in order for the optimizer loop to function.